 How to store

-If you have leftovers, blueberry ricotta cake is quite easy to store.
-It can actually be stored at room temperature for up to two days.
-Simply wrap it or place in an airtight container and keep it on the counter.
-If you have leftovers past two days, here’s how to store the cake for the best quality:
+Just wrap it or place in an airtight container and keep it on the counter.
+If you have leftovers past two days, here's how to store the cake for the best quality:

 - In the refrigerator: Keep the cake in a sealed container, and it will last a few days longer in the fridge.
-Note that the longer you store it in the fridge, the drier that it will get.
-Try to eat it quickly (if you share with friends and family, it won’t last as long!) to get the best flavor and texture out of it.
+Remember that the longer you store it in the fridge, the drier that it will get.
+Try to eat it quickly (if you share with friends and family, it won't last as long!) to get the best flavor and texture out of it.

 - Freezer storage: This cake freezes very well.
 Wrap it in plastic wrap or place it in an airtight container or freezer bag.
 It can be frozen for up to 3 months.
 When thawing, you can thaw it in the fridge overnight.